bcgov/design-system/components/checkbox/README.md

 ![Status](https://img.shields.io/badge/Component-Draft-orange.svg)

 # Checkbox
-Checkboxes are a form of control inputs that allow users to select one or more options from a list.
+Checkboxes are a form of control inputs that allow users to select one or more items from a list.

 ## Required

-## Last Updated: 2 days ago
+## Last Updated:

 ## Visual
 Checkbox Visual:
 ![Checkbox](https://github.com/bcgov/design-system/blob/master/components/checkbox/images/checkbox.png?raw=true)

+## Requirements
+* This component must be used according the the standard outined in this document.
+Any feedback should be directed to the feedback forum.

-## How to Use This:
+## Use This When Users:
-When users have to:
-* Select multiple options from a given list
+* Need to select multiple options from a given list
 * Toggle a single option on or off

-Tips:
+## Design Protocol:
 * List options vertically; horizontal listings can make it difficult to tell which label pertains to which checkbox.
 * Avoid using negative language in labels.
 Use “I want to receive email updates” instead of “I don’t want to receive email updates.”
 * Make sure selections are adequately spaced for touch screens.
 * Do not assume users will know how many options they can select.
 If needed, add a hint such as “Select all that apply”

-## Don't Use This for:
+## Don't Use This when:
-* If a user can only select one option from a list, use a radio button instead.
+* Users can only select one option from a list, use a radio button instead.

 ## Rationale
 Our checkboxes are larger than most browser defaults to allow for greater visibility and larger target areas for touchscreen devices.
 Research has shown that users resort to only clicking the checkbox and not the associated text, therefore a larger target area is necessary.
 Simply enlarging browser defaults proved to be problematic on many web browsers and the custom design should be used.